pacedotdev/oto/README.md

 In most cases the templates in this project will be enough, but you are free to copy and modify them to suit your specific needs.

 * There are some [official Oto templates](https://github.com/pacedotdev/oto/tree/master/otohttp/templates)
-* The [Pace CLI tool](https://github.com/pacedotdev/pace/blob/master/oto/cli.go.plush) is a command line tool template
+* The [Pace CLI tool](https://github.com/pacedotdev/pace/blob/master/oto/cli.go.plush) is generated from an open-source CLI template

 ## Tutorial